jensjns/acf-leaflet-field/readme.txt

 To render a map all you have to do is use `the_leaflet_field( $field_name );` where you want to render the map.

 == To do ==
+Thing I plan on adding in the near future.
 1. Popups that can be added to each marker.
 1. Support for drawing polylines.
 1. Support for alternative tile-providers including your own tiles.